N scale track plans for free

 More: Micro N scale layout

-Shelf track plans
+Shelf track plans:

 Thumb N scale shelf layout